 After Joe was born, he was kept in the incubator so he ad so many tubes around him.
-Looking back now, I really salute joe’s bravery because I’ve got needle-phobia and Its amazing how he tolerated the countless needles and blood tests.
+Looking back now, I really salute Joseph's bravery because I've got needle-phobia and Its amazing how he tolerated the countless needles and blood tests.
 Not forgetting that he had to have his feed intravenously.
-Myriads of medical conditions were mentioned by doctors at thee time including the fact he kept catching one infection or the other.
+Myriads of medical conditions were mentioned by doctors at the time including the fact he kept catching one infection or the other.
 Seriously, I don’t even know how I managed through that difficult period.
-My typical day was within the walls of the hospital as I rarely left the hospital for six months till he was discharged.
+My typical day was within the walls of the hospital as I rarely left the hospital for six months till the day he was discharged.
 I would express my breast milk because I wanted to ensure he had that from me since he wasn’t strong enough to feed himself.

 Saturday, 20 October 2012

 2nd photo-Joseph's 3rd birthday

 My handsome little man, Joe was born via an emergency cesarean section two months early.
 After six months in hospital, Joseph was finally discharged home and he's never been back to hospital since then.
 I've been procrastinating writing about Joseph for a while because I wanted to share my experiences about Joy first.
 However, I came across a lovely blog http://notevena.blogspot.co.uk/ and this lovely blog inspired me to share Joseph's old picture, never been released before!
 Hopefully, in our own little way, we can inspire others and create more awareness about the world prematurity day.

 Thursday, 30 August 2012